Pages and Layouts

 Pages

 Next.js uses file-based routing.
-Folders are used to define routes and each folder represents a route segment (which maps to a URL segment).
-You can define nested routes by nesting folders inside each other.
+This means that folders are used to define routes and each folder represents a route segment (which maps to a URL segment).

 Note that all of this is relative to our root directory (which in our application is src/app).
 This means that the route /about would actually be located at src/app/about and the route /company/about would actually be located at src/app/company/about.